AndreTeixeira1998/overleafwiki/Installing-on-Arch-Linux.md

 logappend = true
 ```

 Now take a look at the MongoDB service file.
+It is placed in `/usr/lib/systemd/system/mongodb.service`.
 It should appear similar to:
 ```
 [Unit]
 Description=High-performance, schema-free document-oriented database